 What colleges – and students – actually need is a cohesive, personalised, supported and scalable solution.
 So, assuming that the technology basics of a laptop and internet access are in place, what makes a strong online course?

 A well designed Learning Management System (LMS) provides 100% remote access to content.
 Online learning requires highly-developed, tested and validated course material.
 Support must be personalised so that students get expert guidance to manage realistic timetabling of course material and to meet assessment deadlines.
-Learner support is critical to student success, it needs to be around the clock, responsive and effective.
+Learner support is critical to student success, and it must be responsive and effective.

 Combined, this makes for a rewarding student experience and encourages the development of self-management, motivation and problem-solving skills.
 These skills are front-and-centre in the employment market today.
 Employers place high-value on the ability to work independently, troubleshoot and take the initiative.
 Graduates who can demonstrate these skills are in demand.